 May 14, 2019 2:00pm – 3:30pm EST

 The Drug-Free Schools and Communities Act of 1989 (DFSCA) requires institutions of higher education that receive any form of Federal financial assistance to develop, distribute, and evaluate (on a biennial basis) a drug and alcohol abuse prevention program for students and employees.
 The Office of Federal Student Aid (which oversees the Clery Act Compliance Division) is responsible for enforcing this law, and has tenaciously done so since assuming this responsibility in 2010.
-Since November 2014, more than two dozen schools have been fined in excess of $500,000 for violations of the DFSCA.
+Since November 2014, 36 schools have been fined nearly of $750,000 for violations of the DFSCA.
 This webinar will provide an overview of the law’s history and requirements, review current trends in enforcement and provide practical guidance for enhancing institutional compliance programs.

 COST: Member $149 Non Member $249

 Conducting a Clery-Compliant Test of the Emergency Response and Evacuation Procedures

 June 4, 2019 2pm - 3pm EST

 Institutions are required to have and disclose emergency response and evacuation procedures, which must be tested annually in accordance with the Higher Education Opportunity Act (HEOA).
 The HEOA implementing regulations define a “test” as regularly scheduled drills, exercises, and appropriate follow-through activities, designed for assessment and evaluation of emergency plans and capabilities.
 This webinar will explore each of these requirements in detail to assist practitioners in conducting an annual test to meet the various requirements of the law.